Legislated requirements and statement of commitment (Policy)

 Equal opportunity

-People with disabilities have the same opportunity to benefit from the way Public Health Sudbury & Districts provides programs, services, events, and activities.
+People with varying abilities have the same opportunity to benefit from the way Public Health Sudbury & Districts provides programs, services, events, and activities.
 This may mean that we will work with the individual to find suitable alternatives so that they can fully benefit from our programs, services, events, and activities.

 Statement of commitment

-Public Health Sudbury & Districts is committed to providing a barrier-free environment for its clients/customers, students, employees, job applicants, suppliers, visitors and other stakeholders who enter the premises and access our programs and services.
+Public Health Sudbury & Districts is committed to providing a barrier-free environment for its clients/customers, students, employees, job applicants, suppliers, visitors and other individuals who enter the premises and access our programs and services.

 As an organization, we respect and uphold the requirements set forth under the Accessibility for Ontarians with Disabilities Act (AODA) which applies to all organizations in Ontario and requires the development of standards on an ongoing basis to meet all legislative requirements by 2025.